danielcamacho9712/Wine_Quality_ML_Project/README.md

 ## 2. Data cleanning and preparation

-Normally datasets can have two different problems, the first one missing and nan values:
+Normally datasets can have two different problems, the first one missing and nan values:<br/>
 ![Project Screenshot](Images/is_nan.png)